 If you feel that you are stuck in a job you don’t like, you are simply experiencing the outcome of your past decisions.
-The reason why you made the decision that now leave you in an employment position that you don’t enjoy is likely because, at the time, you were worried about having to ‘fit in’ or ‘survive’ rather than be bold in choosing what would have truly fulfilled you.
+The reason why you made the decision that now leaves you in an employment position that you don’t enjoy is likely because, at the time, you were worried about having to ‘fit in’ or ‘survive’ rather than be creative and choose what would have truly fulfilled you.
 Instead, at the time this seemed the most reasonable for you: accepting a job that offered you money and safety.

 A better future is possible, but you need to do the inner, transformational work to free yourself of those fears that made you take the job you have now and embrace a commitment to creating a truly inspiring lifestyle.
-This may not mean leaving your current employment position right away however it does include choosing to work in a job that you’d love or be self-employed and work with people that inspire you.
-Following making such powerful choice would be planning and actually taking the required actions.
+This may not mean leaving your current employment position right away however it does mean actually choosing to create opportunities to work in a job that you’d love or be self-employed and work with people that inspire you.
+Only after making such powerful a choice would begin studying 'how' you'd achive this.
+Then some simply planning and actually taking the required actions would begin.